Skip to content

 A v1 is also defined by what is not there.
 Five things we said no to, on purpose:

 • No Bedrock support.
-Paper / Spigot / Folia for servers; Velocity / BungeeCord for proxies.
+Paper / Spigot / Folia for servers, Velocity / BungeeCord for proxies.
 WaterDogPE and Nukkit are not in v1.

 • No SSO.
-Operator auth is strictly username + password + JWT, with optional email-based password reset.
+Operator auth is username + password + JWT, with optional email-based password reset.
 OIDC and SAML were removed during the v1 cleanup.

 Trying it